Meet the Advisory Board

 Advisory Board Member

 Jim Thorpe dedicated his career to transforming complex data into meaningful insights over nearly 30 years as a Data Analysis Administrator for local government.
 He has embraced woodworking for three decades and has a deep passion for sailing.
-After developing several health issues that prevented him from pursuing those passions, he donated his entire woodshop to TACT, a school dedicated to supporting the autistic community.
+After developing several health issues that prevented him from pursuing those passions, he donated his entire woodshop to a school dedicated to supporting the autistic community.
 Jim is always excited to connect with others who share his love for craftsmanship.
-He is here to support Stratton and his vision of independent housing for the autistic community, and is proud to have been selected to work with such an elite group.
+He is here to support Maverick's vision of independent housing for the autistic community, and is proud to have been selected to work with such an elite group.

 Kristine Ives